Wimberton/OriginPalia/README.md

 # OriginPalia <img align="right" src="https://i.gyazo.com/7e7b0b3f8bd20565233fe2f3fb08d250.png" width="64" height="auto">
 A multi-purpose tool for Palia, written in C++ and C#.
 Open source for non-commercial usage, looking for contributors.

 I will continue to maintain and update OriginPalia for as long as I can, permitted I have the time.
 OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
 OriginPalia is still in active development, there may be a few bugs.

-I believe this only will work with the standalone client for Palia.
-I have not tested it on Steam or other platforms.
+## Compatibility
+- Standalone Client Support
+- Steam Palia Support

+## Building
 You will need to dump the SDK of the game yourself in order for this to work.
 Simply add the latest game SDK files into the `PaliaSDK` folder to reallocate the required SDK files.
 I want to give a big thanks to @klukule for their Palia ESP DX11 / DX12 source on GitHub.
 Without that, I wouldn't have taken the time to build something from it.